wilsonmar/WebSockets/JMeter.md

 PROTIP:
 If you run Windows, I think it's simpler to:

+1) Open an internet browser

+2) If you haven't already, go to https://chocolatey.org/ and copy the whole @powershell command.
-1) Open a command window,
+  Open a command window and paste the command to install Chocolatey.

-2) install Chocolatey in Powershell (if your haven't already)
+  Exit the command.

-3) run the command (described at https://chocolatey.org/packages?q=jmeter)
+3) Open a command window to run this command (described at https://chocolatey.org/packages?q=jmeter).
+  (Instead of `choco install jmeter -y`).

 ```
 inst jmeter -y